First off… I wanted to say how awesome Simone Biles is and how great is was that she had the courage to do what she did.

 Did the same entry on vault with 2 completely different post flights end up confusing even the greatest of all time?
 Did Simone get lost because she felt slightly off in the air because the block was making the flipping rotation feel more like the Yurchenko Double Pike than the Amanar.
 Did she feel as if she was going to over rotate forwards if she continued to pull the twist?

 Anyways… what does everyone think about the “skill bucket” theory?

-Justin is the Head Coach at MWT Gymnastics in Hartland, WI.
+JBS is a Head Coach.
 He has a wife, 2 daughters, and a son.
 All of them are involved in gymnastics.
-Justin enjoys family, friends, spending time on the lakes in the ski boat, the Chicago Bears, NASCAR, chicken wings & beer, and good music!
+He enjoys family, friends, spending time on the lakes in the ski boat, the Chicago Bears, NASCAR, chicken wings & beer, and good music!